TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   News and features
 *   Our work

 MENU CLOSE National Oceanic and Atmospheric AdministrationU.S.
-Department of Commerce Find your local weather Enter your ZIP code Enter Search Terms Content Protecting your privacy What to expect when visiting our website **The basics**
+Department of Commerce Find your local weather Enter your ZIP code Enter Search Terms Content SUB-MENU CLOSE Protecting your privacy What to expect when visiting our website **The basics**

 We are committed to the privacy of our visitors.
 We collect no personal information about you when you visit our website unless you choose to provide that information to us.
 Here is how we handle information about your visit to NOAA.gov: If you do nothing during your visit but browse through the website, read pages or download information, we will gather and store certain information about your visit automatically.
 This information does not identify you personally.
 We automatically collect and store information such as the following concerning your visit: